 Delusional Disorder: More Than Just Paranoia

 Delusions come in all types.
 Erotomanic delusions involve a person of higher status being in love with the individual.
 Grandiose type creates feelings of intense power, knowledge, or fame.
 Jealous delusions instill thoughts that the individual’s sexual partner is unfaithful.
 Persecutory type involves someone close to the individual being treated in a spiteful, mean manner.
 Somatic delusions create the belief he or she has some physical abnormality or medical condition.
-These types can also mix to create mixed-type delusions.
+These types of delusional disorder can also mix to create mixed-type delusions.

 Causes of delusional disorder are still being researched.
-Researchers are looking at various genetic and biological factors.
+Researchers are looking at various genetic and biological risk factors.
 Because delusional disorder occurs more frequently when other family members have the disorder, a tendency to develop the disorder might be passed on from parents.
 Abnormalities of areas of the brain might be involved as well.
 An imbalance of certain chemicals called neurotransmitters are linked to the formation of symptoms.
 Neurotransmitters help nerve cells send messages to each other and interference with this process can lead to the creation of delusional symptoms.

 Therapy has shown help to control individuals’ symptoms, identify early signs of relapse, and develop a prevention plan.
 Individual psychotherapy helps the person recognize and correct the underlying delusional thoughts.
 Cognitive behavioral therapy helps correct thought patterns and behaviors that lead to uneasy feelings.
 Family therapy can help all members deal more effectively and contribute to a better treatment plan for the individual with the disorder.